dfamonteiro/blog/blog/content/posts/dotnet-trace-100-limit.md

 # Excerpt from the trace file's "traceEvents" property.
 Some fields were ommitted for brevity
 ```

-Getting the list of missing stack frames becomes a formality, now that we know how easy it is to get this information:
+Now that we know how easy it is to get this information, getting the list of missing stack frames becomes a formality:

 ```python
 def get_missing_stack_frames(index : int, trace_events : List[Dict[str, Any]]) -> List[str]: